KirjApp/Frontend/README.md

 Frontend code of KirjApp book review application.
 Programming environment: React + Material-UI

+The material is under the Creative Commons BY-NC-SA 4.0-license. https://creativecommons.org/licenses/by-nc-sa/4.0/

 The following folders and files are included (may contain folder/files that are not necessary):

 - public (folder)